 Most self-hosted solutions are between 10-20 times smaller than the Google Analytics script and upto 40-50 times smaller if you install GA using the Google Tag Manager.
 Because these scripts are smaller, the weight of your pages is reduced and your site loads faster providing your users with a better experience.

 Most ad-blockers and several browsers block the Google Analytics script.
 If you self-host your analytics solution under your own domain, you can reliably avoid these ad-blockers and accurately track your analytics.

 Deploying on Railway

 Self-hosting generally is a painful and cumbersome task which is why most people opt for readymade solutions.
 That's not the case with us, listed below are the self-hosted analytics starters you can deploy on Railway with the click of a button.

 Ackee is a self-hosted, Node.js based analytics tool for those who care about privacy.
 Ackee runs on your own server, analyzes the traffic of your websites and provides useful statistics in a minimal interface.

-You can deploy your own instance of Ackee on Railway with just one click.
+You can deploy your own instance of Ackee on Railway by clicking the button above.
 We will automagically provision a MongoDB database for you which Ackee uses to store the data.
 All you need to do is set a username and a password and hit deploy!

 Umami is a simple, easy to use, self-hosted web analytics solution.
 The goal is to provide you with a friendlier, privacy-focused alternative to Google Analytics and a free, open-sourced alternative to paid solutions.
 Umami collects only the metrics you care about and everything fits on a single page.

-To deploy your own self-hosted instance of Umami on Railway, you can use our starter template.
+To deploy your own self-hosted instance of Umami on Railway, you can use our the button above.
 Umami uses Postgres internally which we deploy automagically for you and we also run the necessary migrations to set up both the database and the admin user for you.